-- Forest Stand Delineation -a detailed summary of existing forest and trees on a site, prepared by identifying forest stands based on methodology detailed in Trees: Approved Technical Manual.
-The information gathered in the forest stand delineation is overlaid with the natural resources inventory and becomes the basis for determining priority areas for forest and tree retention. - Forest Conservation -the retention of existing forest or the creation of new forest at the levels prescribed by the Planning Board or the Planning Director. - Forest Conservation Plan (FCP) -outlines the strategies and specific plans proposed for retaining, protecting, and reforesting and/or afforesting areas on a site. - Forest Stand Delineation (FSD) -the evaluation of existing vegetation in relation to the natural resources on a site proposed for development or land disturbing activities.
-A forest survey is conducted to identify and characterize forest stands according to their condition, structure type and retention potential. - Hydraulically Adjacent Slopes -slopes lying within 200 feet (from bank) of a stream/drainage course, that drain directly to the stream/drainage course or its associated floodplain.
-When the stream buffer encompasses the toe of a steep slope within the 200 foot section, adjacency will apply to the entire slope even if the 200 foot cutoff is in the middle of the slope. - Hydraulically Remote Slopes -slopes lying beyond the area designated as the stream valley buffer of a stream/drainage course, or slopes lying beyond 200 feet (from bank) of a stream/drainage course if the stream buffer is less than 200 feet, that may or may not drain directly to the stream/drainage course or its associated floodplain. - Intermittent Stream -surface waters, contained within a defined channel or bed, that flow at least once per year.
-An intermittent stream, for purposes of these guidelines, includes one or more of the following characteristics: (1) Defined or distinct channel; (2) hydric soils or wetlands within or adjacent to channel; (3) hydraulically sorted sediments; (4) removal of vegetative litter; or (5) loosely rooted vegetation by the action of moving water - Impervious Area or Impervious Surface -any surface that prevents or significantly impedes the infiltration of water into the underlying soil, including any structure, building, patio, sidewalk, compacted gravel, pavement, asphalt, concrete, stone, brick, tile, swimming pool, or artificial turf.
-Impervious surface also includes any area used by or for motor vehicles or heavy commercial equipment, regardless of surface type or material, including any road, driveway, or parking area. - Local Genetic Origin -refers to plants whose seed source is from an area within a ISO-mile range of Montgomery County. - Native -refers to a plant or animal species whose geographic range during pre-colonial times included the Piedmont of Maryland.
-Information on native plants can be found in Woody Plants of Maryland (Brown and Brown, 1972) and Herbaceous Plants of Maryland (Brown and Brown, 1984), as well as other literature sources. - Natural Resources Inventory (NRI) -a complete analysis of existing natural features, forest, and tree cover on site.
-The natural resources inventory must cover the development site and first 100 feet of adjoining land around the perimeter or the width of adjoining lots, whichever is less.
-Natural features include topography; steep slopes; perennial and intermittent streams and major drainage courses; 100year floodplain; wetlands; soils and geologic conditions; critical habitats; aerial extent of forest and tree cover; cultural features and historic sites; necessary buffers.
-72
+Forest Stand Delineation a detailed summary of existing forest and trees on a site, prepared by identifying forest stands based on methodology detailed in Trees: Approved Technical Manual.
+The information gathered in the forest stand delineation is overlaid with the natural resources inventory and becomes the basis for determining priority areas for forest and tree retention.

+- Forest Conservation the retention of existing forest or the creation of new forest at the levels prescribed by the Planning Board or the Planning Director. - Forest Conservation Plan (FCP) outlines the strategies and specific plans proposed for retaining, protecting, and reforesting and/or afforesting areas on a site. - Forest Stand Delineation (FSD) the evaluation of existing vegetation in relation to the natural resources on a site proposed for development or land\-disturbing activities.
+A forest survey, based on the methodology in Trees: Approved Technical Manual, is conducted to identify and characterize forest stands and trees on a site according to their condition, structure type, and retention potential.
+The information gathered in the forest stand delineation is overlaid with the natural resources inventory and becomes the basis for determining priority areas for forest and tree retention. - Hydraulically Adjacent Slopes slopes lying within 200 feet (from bank) of a stream/drainage course, that drain directly to the stream/drainage course or its associated floodplain.
+When the stream buffer encompasses the toe of a steep slope within the 200--foot section, adjacency will apply to the entire slope even if the 200--foot cutoff is in the middle of the slope. - Hydraulically Remote Slopes slopes lying beyond the area designated as the stream valley buffer of a stream/drainage course, or slopes lying beyond 200 feet (from bank) of a stream/drainage course if the stream buffer is less than 200 feet, that may or may not drain directly to the stream/drainage course or its associated floodplain. - Intermittent Stream streams that typically have baseflow at least once per year.
+Typically, in the winter and spring, the groundwater table is elevated, increasing the likelihood that the groundwater level is higher than the bed of a stream channel.
+Therefore, an intermittent stream will usually have baseflow during the winter and spring seasons and infrequent baseflow during the rest of the year.
+Because of discontinuous flow regimes, intermittent streams typically have physical, hydrological, and biological characteristics that are not as well-developed as perennial streams.
+Depending on the frequency and duration of flows, however, the characteristics of intermittent streams can be similar to those of either perennial or ephemeral streams. - Impervious Area or Impervious Surface any surface that prevents or significantly impedes the infiltration of water into the underlying soil, including any structure, building, patio, sidewalk, compacted gravel, pavement, asphalt, concrete, stone, brick, tile, swimming pool, or artificial turf.
+Impervious surface also includes any area used by or for motor vehicles or heavy commercial equipment, regardless of surface type or material, including any road, driveway, or parking area.
+(County Code Chapters 19-21A and 59-1.4.2) - Local Genetic Origin refers to plants whose seed source is from an area within a 150-mile range of Montgomery County. - Native refers to a plant or animal species whose geographic range during pre-colonial times included the Piedmont of Maryland.
+Information on native plants can be found in Woody Plants of Maryland (Brown and Brown, 1972) and Herbaceous Plants of Maryland (Brown and Brown, 1984), as well as other literature sources.